Rev. Jesse Jackson hospitalized after fall in DC area - NewsBreak

 Rev. Jesse Jackson hospitalized after fall in DC area

-CHICAGO (AP) — The Rev. Jesse Jackson was hospitalized Monday in Washington D.C., after falling and hitting his head while helping Howard University students who are protesting living conditions on campus.Funeral procession and service for Joes fallen firefighter
+CHICAGO (AP) — The Rev. Jesse Jackson was hospitalized Monday in Washington D.C., after falling and hitting his head while helping Howard University students who are protesting living conditions on campus.Three found dead in Westlake home: What we know about the victims

 A spokesman says the 80-year-old Chicago civil rights leader was entering a campus building when he fell and hit his head.